-In zone families should complete an enrolment application using the form on this website below or drop into the office and pick one up.
+In the zone, families should complete an enrolment application using the form on this website below or drop into the office and pick one up.
 Online Enrolments are now closed, please drop your paper enrolment into the school office.
 You will be required to email evidence of your home address (eg. utility bill, tenancy agreement), along with the student’s identification documents.
-Please email these documents to email@example.com, or alternately you can bring these documents into the office and we can make a copy for our records.
+Please email these documents to firstname.lastname@example.org, or alternately you can bring these documents into the office and we can make a copy for our records.

 For information on enrolling an International Student, please contact our Deputy Principal, Katrina Bush, at email@example.com.

 The Birkdale Intermediate School Board of Trustees will be adopting an enrolment scheme effective from 01/01/2021.
 This is in conjunction with the Ministry of Education under section 11H(1) of the Education Act 1989.
 Community consultation was sought in 2019 and the Board of Trustees is now ready to implement this enrolment scheme.

 Out of zone enrolment applications for 2021 open on 20 July, and close on 31 August 2020.
 Places are allocated by a ballot held on 9th September 2020.
 These are now closed.
 Please contact the office for more information.

 The map below shows our catchment (in zone) area.
 If you wish to query an address, please contact the office.

 Amendment to School Enrolment Scheme – Community Consultation

 Due to the fact that we are the only Intermediate on the Shore offering Māori Medium Education, we have applied to the Ministry of Education for Special Programme status.
 This would mean that students who live outside our zoned area who want to attend our school in order to access a reo rua education for their child can do so providing they meet the entry criteria outlined below.

 The criteria for enrolment are

 Students who have attended a Māori bilingual or immersion primary school